 Audio download exclusive to the special edition hardback:

 The special hardback edition of Fight Your Own War comes with eight exclusive tracks by contributing authors.
-The tracks come as a high-quality download, for which special edition customers will receive a download code following purchase by email.
+The tracks come as MP3 and FLAC.
+Special edition customers will receive a download link on purchase.
 (Please allow 48 hours for the code.)
 Track listing:

 1. Streicher – England Lives!
 And Marches On!